google/glazier/docs/actions.md

 ### WriteDiskSize

-Writes the current total, used, and free disk space to registry.
+Writes the current total, used, and free disk space to registry (in bytes).

 #### Examples